-- (b) The running time of the code is given in user CPU seconds through TIMEOUT.
+(b) The running time of the code is given in user CPU seconds through TIMEOUT.
 This option is of some relevance when running SHERPA on a batch system.
 Since in many cases jobs are just terminated, this allows to interrupt a run, to store all relevant information and to restart it without any loss.
 This is particularly interesting when carrying out long integrations.
-Contrary, setting the TIMEOUT variable to -1, which is the default setting, translates into having no run time limitation at all. - (c) The random seed can be set through RANDOM_SEED=integer_number.
+Contrary, setting the TIMEOUT variable to -1, which is the default setting, translates into having no run time limitation at all.